Protestantism: Post-Reformation

 A noteworthy development in 20th-century Protestant Christianity was the rise of the modern Pentecostal movement.
 Sprung from Methodist and Wesleyan roots, it arose out of meetings at an urban mission on Azusa Street in Los Angeles.
 From there it spread around the world, carried by those who experienced what they believed to be miraculous moves of God there.
 These Pentecost-like manifestations have steadily been in evidence throughout history, such as seen in the two Great Awakenings.
 Pentecostalism, which in turn birthed the Charismatic movement within already established denominations, continues to be an important force in Western Christianity.

 In the United States and elsewhere in the world, there has been a marked rise in the evangelical wing of Protestant denominations, especially those that are more exclusively evangelical, and a corresponding decline in the mainstream liberal churches.
 In the post–World War I era, Liberal Christianity was on the rise, and a considerable number of seminaries held and taught from a liberal perspective as well.
 In the post–World War II era, the trend began to swing back towards the conservative camp in America's seminaries and church structures.

 In Europe, there has been a general move away from religious observance and belief in Christian teachings and a move towards secularism.
 The Enlightenment is largely responsible for the spread of secularism.
 Some scholars debate the link between Protestantism and the rise of secularism, and take as argument the wide-ranging freedom in Protestant-majority countries.
 However, the sole example of France demonstrates that even in Catholic-majority countries, the overwhelming impact of the Enlightenment has brought even stronger secularism and freedom of thought five centuries later.
-It is more reliable to consider that the Reformation influenced the critical thinkers of the subsequent centuries, providing intellectual, religious, and philosophical ground on which future philosophers could extend their criticism of the church, of its theological, philosophical, social assumptions of the time.
-One should be reminded though that initial philosophers of the Enlightenment were defending a Christian conception of the world, but it was developed together with a fierce and decisive criticism of the Church, its politics, its ethics, its worldview, its scientific and cultural assumptions, leading to the devaluation of all forms of institutionalized Christianity, which extended over the centuries.
-This ultimately led to the reduction of Christianity to a mere religion among others, in most of the secular countries were the Enlightenment philosophers, Protestant or Catholic-majority countries, emerged from.
+It is more reliable to consider that the Reformation influenced the critical thinkers of the subsequent centuries.
+Initial philosophers of the Enlightenment were defending a Christian conception of the world, but it was developed together with a fierce and decisive criticism of the Church, its politics, its ethics, its worldview, its scientific and cultural assumptions, leading to the devaluation of all forms of institutionalized Christianity, which extended over the centuries.

-In North America, South America and Australia Christian religious observance is much higher than in Europe.
-United States remains particularly religious in comparison to other developed countries.
-South America, historically Catholic, has experienced a large Evangelical, in particular Pentecostal infusion in the 20th and 21st centuries.
-In Asia, Protestantism is also growing through the increasing presence of evangelicals, especially in South East Asia.